Roasted Red Peppers Recipe (gluten and grain free)Updated: April 01, 2018 Gluten and Grain Free, Recipes

 For my sinus problems and headaches it worked a miracle.
 The only time I get sinus congestion and the resulting headache is when I go off the grain-free diet for a few days in a row.
 Generally, I am on the diet 100%.

 The Specific Carbohydrate Diet was the first grain-free diet I started.
-I found SCD for a patient’s young daughter who had ulcerative colitis.
-I started the diet with them because I thought it may help my own problems with leaky gut (as a result of taking aspirin for headaches) and sinus problems.
-I also never recommend something to a patient that I haven’t tried myself.
-So we all started together.
+I discovered SCD for a patient’s young daughter who had ulcerative colitis.
+The patient started the diet at my urging because I thought it could help her heal.
+At the same time, I realized it might also help my own problems with leaky gut (as a result of taking aspirin for headaches) and sinus problems.
+So we started it together!

 Other grain-free diets such as GAPS, Paleo or Primal are also great.
 At this point I combine all of these diets along with the principles of the Weston Price Foundation as my eating guide.

 Go Grain Free is an online class that is the result of years of developing recipes that are grain, dairy, soy, additive and refined sugar free.
 How’s that for a mouthful!
 I hope you decide to join us!
 Use the coupon code NOGRAINS and get an additional $20 off!